 A big con is the cost.
 Television, radio, print and outdoor budgets must include the media costs as well as the production costs.
-Research shows legacy media comes at a much higher price tag overall.
+Research shows traditional media comes at a much higher price tag overall.
 For example, TV advertising, according to Statista, can come in at $36.19 / 1,000 viewers compared to an average CPM (cost per thousand), for 2020, at $9.09 on Facebook, as per Revealbot’s 2020 monthly CPM Report.
-Some advertisers may find the pricing of legacy media to be a barrier.
+Some advertisers may find the pricing of traditional media to be a barrier.

 As well, traditional or legacy media does not allow for immediate access, in real time, of significant metrics.
-In today's world, advertisers expect and need this information quickly so they can react and adapt to changing information.
+In today's world, advertisers expect and need this information quickly so they can react to and adapt to changing information.

-Whether it’s the need to provide an option for click and collect, delivery, boxed items or new products and services they never dreamed of at the beginning of 2020, each retailer is looking for a way to not just survive, but to grow and win new market share through their innovative and flexible approaches.
+Whether it’s the need to provide an option for click and collect, delivery, boxed items or new products and services they never dreamed of at the beginning of 2020, each retailer is looking for ways not just to survive, but to grow and win new market share through innovative and flexible approaches.